Gas information sheet 59: Type A appliance service – inspecting and servicing Type A appliances

 - will inform your client that their gas supplier must withdraw supply to the premises if the gas heater is found to be unsafe and the client still refuses to permit the appliance to be isolated.

-For more information about negative pressure, see ESV’s short animation (at the bottom of this page).
+For more information about negative pressure, see ESV’s short animation available from the ESV website (at the bottom of this page).

 … the appliance is subject to an ESV Safety Alert

-A series of open-flue gas space heater appliances are currently subject to ESV Safety Alerts and deeds of undertaking.
-If the appliance matches one of these types, check that it has not already been tested by the manufacturer, which can be identified by a sticker on the appliance.
+A series of open flued gas space heater appliances are currently subject to ESV Safety Alerts and deeds of undertaking.
+If the appliance matches any of the heater models mentioned below, check if the heater has been tested by the manufacturer, this can be verified by the sticker on the appliance.

 If it has not been checked by the manufacturer, advise your customer: